 But it was a glimpse.

 The next few months were filled with grieving and feeling shaken.
-The imaginable had happened.
-A great man was gone.
-And someone other than my mother had read, and liked, something I had written.
-The world felt off kilter.
+Two unimaginable events happened: A great man was gone and someone other than my mother had read and liked and shared, something I had written.
+The entire world off-kilter.

 I felt off kilter.